Jamal al-Faisal

 Jamal taher al-Faisal (1915 – 28 September 1995) was a Syrian military officer who played a significant role during the late 1950s and early 1960s.
 He served as the Chief of Staff of the Syrian Army from 1959 until 1961, succeeding Lieutenant General Afif al-Bizri.

 Early life

 He was born in Homs to a father who was a merchant and mosque imam, and a mother from the influential Haraki family in Maarat al-Numan.
-He studied primary school at Manbaa Al-Irfan School and graduated from the Homs Military College in 1939, He then joined the Eastern Army under the French Mandate in Syria.
+He studied primary school at Manbaa Al-Irfan School and graduated from the Homs Military Academy in 1939, he then joined the Eastern Army under the French Mandate in Syria.
 In 1941, he was appointed assistant to the head of the Deir ez-Zor Garrison, before defecting from the French and joining the rebels when France bombed the capital, Damascus, on May 29, 1945.
 France sentenced him to death, and when the Syrian Army was founded on August 1, 1945 he was one of its first officers.